hirak-saharia/AI-Finance-Tracker/README.md

-This is a [Next.js](https://nextjs.org) project with an AI flavour.
+This is a [Next.js](https://nextjs.org) project with an AI flavour which would helps us to track our day to day finance uses as well as reduce manual effor on capturing data.

 ## Getting Started